-All biohazard labs are audited by the Research Compliance Auditor using the combined set of criteria.
+All biohazard labs are audited by the Research Compliance Auditor (link on left) using the combined set of criteria.
 The combined set of criteria lists the references to the Standards and gives an expected method of local implementation within the Supervisor's laboratory.

 It is the 'combined set of criteria' document which gives the details of what is expected.
 It is strongly recommended that the 'combined set of criteria' be reviewed within the laboratory prior to the audit so that any questions can be addressed beforehand.